Chart Color Schemes

 Cultural Diversity

-Corrimal had a cultural diversity above average, with 19.8% of its population born overseas and 13.7% speaking a language other than English at home.
-Christianity was the main religion in Corrimal, making up 55.1% of people there, compared to 51.0% across Rest of NSW.
+Corrimal had a cultural diversity level above the average, with 19.8% of its population born overseas and 13.7% speaking a language other than English at home.
+Christianity was the predominant religion in Corrimal, accounting for 55.1% of people, compared to 51.0% across Rest of NSW.
 The top three ancestry groups were English (27.8%), Australian (25.2%), and Irish (8.2%).

 Frequently Asked Questions - Diversity